 Behavioral Evolution Chromosomes

-The two colonies are considered genetic variants within the same species known as Solenopsis invicta.
-Of the red ant’s 16 chromosomes containing more than 500 genes, these variants have been demonstrated to determine whether the colony will have only one or up to dozens of queens in the colony.
+The two colonies are considered genetic variants of the same species, Solenopsis invicta.
+Of the red ant’s 16 chromosomes, containing more than 500 genes, these variants have been demonstrated to determine whether the colony will have only one or up to dozens of queens in the colony.

-Evolution through gradual steps over long periods of time is the foundation of Charles Darwin’s theory.
-In describing the actions of natural selection, in The Origin of Species (1859), Darwin selected the phrase “Natura non-facit saltum’’ – a Latin phrase meaning that nature makes no leaps.
+Evolution through gradual steps over long periods of time is the foundation of Charles Darwin’s theory of evolution.
+In describing the actions of natural selection, in The Origin of Species (1859), Darwin selected the phrase “Natura non facit saltum’’ – a Latin phrase meaning that nature makes no leaps.

 In applying Darwin’s theory, modern scientists expected to discover evidence of natural selection advancing biological evolution incrementally, leaving molecular “evolutionary strata” – analogous to geological strata developing uniformly over long periods of time.